strangerstudios/paid-memberships-pro/readme.txt

 = 1.7.3 =
 * pmpro_longform_address and pmpro_international_addresses now default to true.
 See this gist to go back to US-specific address format: https://gist.github.com/strangerstudios/6478242
 * Added "Show Billing Address Fields" option for the Stripe payment gateway.
 Set to 'No' to hide billing address fields.
 Replaces the functionality of the "Stripe Lite" plugin.
+* Added Cybersource and 2Checkout gateways in beta.
 * Added pmpro_paypal_button_image filter so you can override the URL of the PayPal button image.
 * Added a new report showing signups vs. cancellations, monthly recurring revenue, and lifetime value.
 * Fixed issue where the checkout_paid template was always being used for emails.
 It now checks if the level at checkout is free and sends either the checkout_free, checkout_paid, or checkout_trial templates accordingly.
 (Thanks, inator on GitHub)